Loreley Rock

 The Castles

-Burg Rheinfels above Sankt Goar is the largest castle ruin in the Rhine Gorge - originally built in 1245, expanded repeatedly, and mostly destroyed by French Revolutionary forces in 1797.
-The remaining ruins cover several hectares and are open to visitors (€4 adults) with an underground tunnel system.
-The view from the ruins over the river and the Loreley rock opposite is the best available close viewpoint.
+Burg Rheinfels above Sankt Goar is the largest castle ruin in the Rhine Gorge, originally built in 1245, expanded repeatedly, and largely destroyed by French Revolutionary forces in 1797.
+The ruins cover several hectares and include an underground tunnel system worth exploring.
+Entry 4 euros.
+The view from the ruins over the river and the Loreley rock opposite is the best close viewpoint on either bank.

-Marksburg at Braubach is the only Rhine castle that was never destroyed and is still completely intact.
-Guided tours (the only access mode; hourly in season) show a castle that retains its medieval structure from the 12th through 16th centuries.
-Entry €8 adults; accessible by road from Braubach town or by a short ferry from the river level.
+Marksburg at Braubach is the only Rhine castle that was never destroyed and remains completely intact.
+Hourly guided tours (the only access mode) show a castle that retains its medieval structure from the 12th through 16th centuries.
+Entry 8 euros.

 Wine

-Bacharach on the left bank is the best-preserved and most accessible wine village on the Middle Rhine, with a good concentration of wine estates selling directly from their premises.
-Weingut Toni Jost is one of the more consistent producers in the area, with Rieslings from €9-25 depending on style.
+Bacharach on the left bank is the best-preserved wine village on the Middle Rhine, with wine estates selling directly from their premises.
+Weingut Toni Jost is among the most consistent producers in the area, with Rieslings from 9 to 25 euros depending on style.
+The village itself has a well-preserved medieval wall, a ruined hilltop chapel, and enough half-timbered architecture to justify an afternoon on foot.

 Where to Stay

-Hotel Schloss Rheinfels at Burg Rheinfels above Sankt Goar is the dramatic option: rooms within the castle ruins, from around €130-200.
-Good restaurant, genuinely unusual setting.
+Hotel Schloss Rheinfels at Burg Rheinfels above Sankt Goar is the dramatic option: rooms within the castle ruins, from around 130 to 200 euros.
+Good restaurant, unusual setting, and a view over the river at night that puts the valley in a different light.

-Kranenturm in Bacharach is a well-regarded guesthouse in a medieval tower section of the old town wall, from around €90-140.
+Kranenturm in Bacharach occupies a section of the medieval town wall, from around 90 to 140 euros.
+A reliable mid-range choice with genuine character.